-Review your species list in Attachment 2, choose one of the following three statements, and follow the corresponding instructions:
+Review your species list in Attachment 2, choose one of the following three statements, and follow the

 Note: For the purposes of this permit, "terrestrial species" would not include animal or plant species that 1) spends any portion of its life cycle in a waterbody or wetland, or 2) if an animal, depends on prey or habitat that occurs in a waterbody or wetland.
 For example, shorebirds, wading birds, amphibians, and certain reptiles would not be considered terrestrial species under this definition.
-Please also be aware that some terrestrial animals (e.g., certain insects, amphibians) may have an aquatic egg or larval/juvenile phase.

-1 5 □ The species list includes only terrestrial species and/or aquatic or aquatic- dependent species or their critical h You may skip to Section IV of this form.
-You are not requi abitat are present in the action area. ☐ The species list includes only aquatic and/or aquatic-designated critical habitat.
-No terrestrial species or their area.
-You may skip to Section V of this form and are not in critical habitat are present in the action The species list includes both terrestrial and aquatic or their designated critical habitat.
-You must fill out both Se •
+Please also be aware that some terrestrial animals (e.g., certain insects, amphibians) may have an corresponding instructions: aquatic egg or larval/juvenile phase. ☐ The species list includes only terrestrial species and/or their designated critical habitat.
+No aquatic or aquatic- dependent species or their critical habitat are present in the action area.
+You may skip to Section IV of this form.
+You are not required to fill out Section V. □ The species list includes only aquatic and/or aquatic-ordersignated critical habitat.
+No terrestrial species or their carea.
+You may skip to Section V of this form and are not remarks. critical habitat are present in the action The species list includes both terrestrial and aquatic or their designated critical habitat.
+You must fill out both Sec ·